Gil-ADDA/CE-LAB/README.md

 * LEARNING_RATE: the size of each training step, affecting speed and accuracy.
 A value of 0.0015 strikes a balance.

 * FINE_TUNE_EPOCHS: number of additional passes to fine-tune the model and increase accuracy.
-10 are used.
+10 are used in this model.
+(After the 40 epochs for improvment)

 * FINE_TUNE_PERCENTAGE: percent of base layers to fine-tune.
 65% is used to balance adaptability with pre-trained knowledge.

 * max_delta: variability in brightness for data augmentation.
-A value of 0.2 increases model robustness to different lighting conditions.
+A value of 0.2 increases model abilities to deal with different lighting conditions.

 ![Transfer Learning Documentation](https://github.com/Gil-ADDA/CE-LAB/blob/78db88dd2031858951dd2e66a405a8f9987847d3/image/transfer%20learning%20documention%20.png)